 Companion planting is the conscious act of pairing plants together to form guilds of crops that support each other.

-By purposefully choosing certain plants to sit next to each other in the soil, you’re able to create more resilient systems in your garden that leads to more fruitful crops, with higher yields and better quality harvests.
+By purposefully choosing certain plants to sit next to each other in the soil, you’re able to create more resilient systems in your garden that lead to more fruitful crops, with higher yields and better quality harvests.

 The allium family, which includes onions, leeks, garlic, shallots, and so on, is actually a great companion in your garden.
 The strong scent helps to deter unwanted pests from your other plants.
 However, there are some plants that benefit alliums too.
 Here we talk about why you should be companion planting onions and with what.